J.D. Davis Preview, Player Props: Giants vs. Padres

 Padres Pitching Rankings

-- The nine strikeouts per nine innings put together by the Padres pitching staff ranks 11th in MLB.
+- The pitching staff for the Padres has a collective nine K/9, the 10th-best in MLB.

-- The Padres have a 3.89 team ERA that ranks sixth among all league pitching staffs.
+- The Padres have the sixth-ranked team ERA across all MLB pitching staffs (3.88).

-- In his last appearance on Sunday, the right-hander went 5 1/3 innings against the Milwaukee Brewers, giving up four earned runs while surrendering four hits.
+- Padres pitchers combine to surrender 150 home runs (1.1 per game), the ninth-fewest in the league.

-- The 32-year-old has a 2.84 ERA and 8 strikeouts per nine innings in 18 games this season, while allowing a batting average of .211 to his opponents.
+- In his last appearance on Monday, the left-hander tossed seven scoreless innings against the St. Louis Cardinals while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.